Return to Pepperland

 Return to Pepperland is the name given to an unfinished recording project by English musician Paul McCartney with American record producer Phil Ramone.
 The songs recorded during these sessions have been the basis of bootleg albums usually titled Return to Pepperland.
+The album title is a reference to Pepperland, the fictional place that is the main focus in The Beatles' animated film Yellow Submarine.

 Background

-While promoting the release of Press To Play in New York City in August 1986, McCartney hooked up with Billy Joel's producer Phil Ramone, who had first worked with him the previous year on the titular song of the movie soundtrack for Spies Like Us.
-Using Joel's backing band players, they recorded two songs, “Beautiful Night” and “Loveliest Thing”.
-Further songs were recorded at McCartney's Hog Hill Studios which included: “Atlantic Ocean”, “Big Day”, “This One” and "Love Come Tumbling Down".
+While promoting the release of Press To Play in New York City in August 1986, McCartney met with Billy Joel's producer Phil Ramone, who had first worked with him the previous year on the title song of the movie soundtrack for Spies Like Us.
+Using Joel's backing band players, they recorded two songs, "Beautiful Night" and "Loveliest Thing".
+Further songs were recorded at McCartney's Hog Hill Studios which included: "Atlantic Ocean", "Big Day", "This One" and "Love Come Tumbling Down".
 During these sessions, the song "Return To Pepperland" was produced as a tribute to the 20th anniversary of The Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band as well as the mash-up of Lennon–McCartney-written songs "Love Me Do" and "P.S.
 I Love You".